mokasha2020/mokasha2020.github.io/_projects/1_project.md

 ```

-*Saturday is the day bikes are used the most.*
+*Saturday is the day bikes are used the most*

 *If we try to break it down by customer type:*